ROODAY/Financial-VBA/README.md

-# QF3101
+# Financial VBA

-Assignments for this quant class
+Exercises in using VBA for financial computations.